rhuizer/ds1963s-utils/README.md

 to perform common tasks.
 It can be used to dump all information of a dongle, including the secrets into a descriptive text report or a yaml file.

+The secrets can be dumped using a pure software side-channel attack based on partial key overwrites.

 - ds1963s-shell

 Is a low-level shell utility that can be used to execute low-level commands